Blosc/c-blosc/README.rst

 * Thibault North contributed a way to call Blosc from different threads in a safe way.

-* The cmake support was initially contributed by Thibault North, Antonio Valentino and Mark Wiebe.
+* The CMake support was initially contributed by Thibault North, Antonio Valentino and Mark Wiebe.